cwhite911/docker-stacks/geospatial-notebook/README.md

 ### update-notebook.sh

 This script is useful to update the Jupyter notebooks from different repositories.
+Start a new terminal in your Jupyter instance and run

 ```
-docker run jupyter/geospatial-notebook update-notebook.sh
+update-notebook.sh
 ```

 ### Others